gautham-hub001/GlaceTech-training/Readme.md

 Controller (endpoint) - Service (Business logic) - another Web-service (SOAP/ REST) - DB or
 Controller (endpoint) - Service (Business logic) - Message queue (kafka) - DB

+Kafka - distributed event service platform.
+It can be consumed using Java streams api It is a message Queue - it is a Queue -> so consumer receives the records in same order as they were placed by the producers.
+It can be both synchronous/asynchronous

+1.  topic - log of events kept in order
+2.  broker - server which holds topics.
+Multiple brokers are used for fault tolerance

 Architecture:
 UI/postman/swagger/Curl command - filter chain - servlets - api gateway - controller - service - repository - database